-The Chancellor ad interim concurs with the Deputy Chancellor and the Executive Vice Chancellor for Business Affairs in the recommendation that the Fiscal Year 2019 distribution from the Permanent University Fund (PUF) to the Available University Fund (AUF) be increased from \$887,250,000 to \$1,014,000,000 effective September 1, 2018.
+The Board approved an increase to the Fiscal Year 2019 distribution from the Permanent University Fund (PUF) to the Available University Fund (AUF) from \$887,250,000 to \$1,014,000,000 effective September 1, 2018.

 Article VII, Section 18 of the Texas Constitution provides that the Board of Regents will determine the annual distribution from the PUF to the AUF and requires that the amount of distributions to the AUF be determined by the Board of Regents in a manner intended to provide the AUF with a stable and predictable stream of annual distributions and to maintain over time the purchasing power of PUF investments and annual distributions to the AUF.
 The Constitution further limits the Board of Regents' discretion to set annual PUF distributions to the satisfaction of three tests: